ulsdevteam/ezpaarse-loader/README.md

 # EZPAARSE Data Loader

 ## Purpose
-Download EZProxy logs, parse with EZPAARSE, and load processed logs into an Oracle table.
+Download EZProxy logs, parse with EZPAARSE, and load processed consulation events into an Oracle table.
+The users from these consulation events will be matched against Responsiblity Centers (RCs).

 ## Configuration
  * Copy common.env.sample to common.env with your Oracle username, password, and server, and any other customizations